fl-yu/CUT-RUNTools-2.0/docs/bulk-USAGE.md

 	[organism_build]: Reference genome version
 			options: hg38, hg19 (default), mm10 or mm9

 	[spike_in_align]: Whether align the trimmed fastq files to the spike-in genome.
-Make sure you provided the spike-in genome information if you set this as TRUE
+Make sure that you provided the spike-in genome information in the software_config section if you set this as TRUE
 			options: TRUE or FALSE (default)

 	[spike_in_norm]: Whether normalize the signal file (bigwig) based on spike-in reads.
-Note that the normalization will not be performed if the spike-in reads number is 0.
+Note that the software will check the read number, normalization will not be performed if the spike-in read number is 0.
+		The resulting bigwig files but not the BAM files will be normalized .
 			options: TRUE or FALSE (default)

 	[spikein_scale]: A scale number for spike-in normalization.
-The scale factor is calculated as (spikein_scale)/(spike-in reads)
+The scale factor is calculated as (spikein_scale)/(spike-in reads).
+The resulting bigwig files but not the BAM files will be normalized.
 			options: 10000 (default)

 	[frag_120]: Whether filter the bam files based on the cretiria of fragment size 120